 Red blood cells: Red blood cells (RBCs, also called erythrocytes;

-ih-RITH-ruh-sytes) are shaped like slightly indented, flattened disks.
-RBCs contain
+pronounced: ih-RITH-ruh-sytes) are shaped like slightly indented, flattened disks.

-the body, the hemoglobin releases oxygen to the different body parts.
+blood travels through the body, the hemoglobin releases oxygen to the different body

 Each RBC lives for about 4 months.
 Each day, the body makes new RBCs to replace